PieterVanPoyer/fullstack-dropzone/NEXTSTEPS.md

     - add CTRL-PASTE behaviour
     - enable Edge, IE11, Firefox?
 Safari?
     - build preview library (next lib!)
-    - refactor scss to use two models and variables.
+    - ~~refactor scss to use two models and variables.~~
     - appendDropzoneFile(dropzoneFile: DropzoneFile): void of prepend of insertDropzoneFileAt(dzfile, index)?
     - getNumberOfDropzoneFiles():number
+    - cors.
+    - build angular integration

     - IE - bugs
         - The top off the dropzone is not droppable, make it droppable in IE11.